 Edmonton parents!
-Summer break is just around the corner (how did it come so fast again?).
+Summer break is just around the corner (how did it come so fast again?)

+If you're just looking to browse what's out there, you're still in the right place!
 Here's some of our favourite camps across Edmonton who will be offering amazing activities for kids this summer.

 Catch frogs, hike trails, tour greenhouses, and rediscover the natural world at the University of Alberta's Devonian Botanical Garden.
 All camps include environmental learning, games, crafts, and loads of fun!